EddyVerbruggen/nativescript-app-icon-changer/README.md

 ## Preparing your app for icon switching
 Apple doesn't allow switching to arbitrary icons, so they must be bundled with your app before releasing the app to the store.

-Add the icons you'd like your users to be able to switch to for all relevant resolutions as usual:
+Add the icons you'd like your users to be able to switch to for all relevant resolutions as usual.

+> Note that you DON'T NEED to provide all those resolutions; you could get away with adding just the largest resolution and refer to it in the plist file. iOS will scale it down to other resolutions for you.

 <img src="https://github.com/EddyVerbruggen/nativescript-app-icon-changer/raw/master/media/icon-listing.png" width="236px" height="266px" />